The small, grey ghost – Blood cemetery

 I don’t know.
 Maybe.
 I don’t know what else it could have been.
 But I took a few photos anyway, just in case.
 (They didn’t reveal anything startling.)

-Since then, I’ve promised myself that I will never, ever not take a photo, when something unexpected shows up at a cemetery or any haunted site.
+Since then, I’ve promised myself that I will never not take a photo, when something unexpected shows up at a cemetery or any haunted site.